 IUL insurance policies are often purchased by sophisticated investors who need the death benefit of a life insurance policy and want a cash value accumulation benefit that allows for above average returns based on well-known market indexes.
 An IUL policy allows for more aggressive cash accumulation than a UL policy but avoids the investment risk assumed by the client with a VUL policy.
 If the client above increases their premium from $400 to $1,200, the cost of the death benefit insurance is still $100, but now $1,100 goes towards cash value.
 If this is invested in an index that increases by 10%, then the investment portion of your premium more than pays for your insurance, and your cash value continues to grow.
 The opportunity for a higher return on investment without risk of loss makes IUL insurance policies a viable strategy for retirement savings.

 Really?
 IUL Used For Retirement Planning?

-The article “Why Indexed Universal Life Insurance Can Be a Good Retirement Investment” on the website MainSt cautions that many life insurance companies cap the rate they will pay, often at 14.5%.
+Life insurance companies cap the rate they will pay, currently ranging around 13% to 9%.
 So, for example, if you invested in the Nasdaq 1000 and that index increased by 10% in a year, your account would be credited with 10% of your investment.
-If in the next year the Nasdaq increased by 20%, you would make 14.5% on your investment.
+If in the next year the Nasdaq increased by 20%, you would make 13% on your investment.
 Some companies offer a “no cap” option, that would allow the client to receive the full 20% on their investment but still be protected from loss in the case that the index they have invested in declines.

 Also beware that many life insurance companies set a “participation rate” on IUL policies which means that your account will not be credited the full increase of the index you are invested in.
 For example, if you have $4,800 invested in an index that increases by 10% and the insurance company has set the participation rate at 85%, then your profit would be